I had all the questions when I started my writing career, too. Now, well into it, I hope I have some answers that will help you along.

 What other writing will help me build my profile?

 Writing essays for major publications is one of the best ways to enhance your author profile, get attention, and build your platform, making it easier to get a book deal.
 I learned an indescribable amount of crafting the perfect essay from Susan Shapiro, bestselling author of The Byline Bible and professor at The New School.
 In addition to her classes in New York City, she works one-on-one with writers.
 Go to www.susanshapiro.net for more.

 If you’re ready to get your story or other writing out there, I’ll help you take your idea and plan out a solid and salable book.
 We’ll do it together (it’ll be super fun, I promise)

 Flat fee – I charge a flat fee for working from start to finish on the entire proposal.

-Hourly – if you only need me to look at parts of your proposal, I charge an hourly fee.
+Hourly – if you only need me to look at parts of your project or proposal, I charge an hourly fee.